Kate & Jeremy

 The dance floor?
 One of the newlyweds favourite parts of the day thanks to a little tune!
 Kate explains “Had we had the best sing-a-long you could ever dream of.
 Jeremy and his buddies love a good metal song (not that you can sing along to those) but put on Tenacious D’s tribute and you cannot keep them quiet.
 A group of grown men and women singing at the top of their lungs (not well) really was a very special moment, and the photos are hilarious.”

-Congratulations Sarah and Tom!
-Thank you so much for sharing your day with us!
-Thank you also to Meredith Lord for sharing today’s photographs with us.
+A big congratulations to Kate and Jeremy!
+Thank you so much for sharing your beautiful day with us.
+Thank you also to Matthew Evans for today’s beautiful images.